szym/display/README.md

 ### Supported commands

 Common parameters:
-  - `id`: identifier of the window to be reused (pick a random one if you want a new window)
+  - `win`: identifier of the window to be reused (pick a random one if you want a new window)
   - `title`: title for the window title bar

 `image` creates a zoomable `<img>` element